 Beauty is more than skin deep and so are our skin care products.
 Did you know that our skin is the largest organ in our body?
 And anything we put on it gets absorbed immediately.
 And unlike eating something unhealthy, your skin doesn’t have a digestive system to push out the bad stuff.
 That’s why I’d strongly recommend you switch to natural organic skincare products.

+Listen to this.
 The average American woman applies 168 chemicals to her face and body each day.
 Let that sink in.
-(Just not into your skin, please.)

 Switch to Natural, Organic Skincare Products

 Why?
 Because some chemicals we use have shown to be endocrine disruptors, full of carcinogens (think burnt food) and toxins.
 Others aren’t even reviewed fully before hitting shelves.